PennyLaneAI/pennylane/doc/introduction.rst

 :html:`<br>`

 This leads us to the idea of a quantum node: a basic computational unit -- performed by a quantum circuit -- which evaluates a qfunc.
-Classical data is input to the quantum circuit through the gate parameters of the circuit; classical data is extracted by evaluating expectation values of measurement results. **Quantum information never enters or leaves a node**.
+Classical data is input to the quantum circuit through the gate parameters of the circuit; classical data is extracted by evaluating expectation values of measurement results. **Quantum information never enters or exits a quantum node**.

 :ref:`hybrid_computation`
 --------------------------